Panzenbaby/wallet-plugins/ark-explorer/README.md

 ## Installation

 Install this plugin directly through the Plugin Manager of the Payvo Wallet.
-Alternatively you can clone this repository and copy this the `ark-explorer` folder into `~/.payvo-wallet/plugins/`.
+Alternatively you can clone this repository and copy the `ark-explorer` folder into `~/.payvo-wallet/plugins/`.

 ## Credits